January 15

 “Old Young Man”

-One of St. Macarius’ great features was “wisdom”.
+One of Macarius’ great features was “wisdom”.
 His friends and close kin used to call him “Pidar Yougiron” which meant the “old young man” or “the young man with the elders’ wisdom.”

 Married, Widowed, Ordained